 We have two days to enjoy this sleepy town, which is located 300 metres above sea level on the upper Mekong.
 As you explore you will see that Luang Prabang is dominated by Phousi - the marvellous hill-top temple that sits in the middle of the town.
 You'll notice a combination of Lao, French and Lao-French colonial influence as you admire the city's buildings and architectural highlights - all of which you can see discovering the town on foot.

 There are many temples to visit in Luang Prabang - over 30 in fact, which is a large number for this small town.
 Along the way you may encounter some young monks eager to practice their English skills as well.

-We are back in Bangkok in the early morning where we will spend another couple of free days in this great city.
+We are back in Bangkok in the early morning where we have some more time in this great city.
 It's a chance to indulge in even more shopping and nightlife, or perhaps take it easy and visit some of the popular Wats in the area.
 A great market to visit, if not for the best bargain, but for its sheer size, is the 35 acre Chatuchak Weekend Market which has reached a landmark status as a must-visit place in Bangkok.
 Get there easily by skytrain to Mo Chit station.

 Day 15 to 17 - Siem Reap

 Siem Reap is our base for exploring the famous temples of the Angkor area.
 The name Siem Reap means 'Defeat of Siam' - today's Thailand - and refers to a century-old bloodbath which you can see commemorated in stone in the celebrated bas relief carvings of the monuments around the area.

 Our first day we head out on our included excursion to the most famous temple, Angkor Wat, with a guide to give us an overview of the history and layout of the temple.
 Our remaining time in Siem Reap can be spent at our own leisure exploring this expansive site armed with our cameras and the knowledge from our guide.